 Zoom Levels: Magnification Amounts

-1:1 This is permanently displayed as the third option.
+1:1 This is displayed as a permanent menu option.
+That is, 1:1 will be visible regardless of what zoom in setting you assign (see below).
 It zooms in to full resolution, where 1 pixel of the image is 1 pixel of your screen.
-If you haven’t generated 1:1 previews, it might take a moment to generate a new preview image.
+Or, put another way that many (or most) other image editors use, this is the 100% setting.
+If you haven’t already generated 1:1 previews, it might take a moment to generate a new preview image to display.

 They range from 1:16, which zoomed out like this: